anuveyatsu/DEMO-datapackage-geo-map/README.md

-This is an example Data Package that demonstrates how to package up GeoJSON data and display it on the map.
+This is an example dataset that demonstrates how to package up GeoJSON data and display it on the map.
 We are using GeoJSON data for United Kingdom.

 ### Views